 (c) any reputation in any trade marks affixed or applied to the Goods shall accrue to the sole benefit of the Supplier or any other owner of the trade marks from time to time.

 11.2 The Customer shall not repackage the Goods and/or remove any copyright notices, confidential or proprietary legends or identification from the Goods.

-11.3 The Customer shall not use (other than pursuant to this agreement) or seek to register any trade mark or trade name (including any company name) which is identical to, confusingly similar to or incorporates any trade mark or trade name which the Supplier or any associated company of Supplier owns or claims rights in anywhere in the world.
+11.3 The Customer shall not use (other than pursuant to the Contract) or seek to register any trade mark or trade name (including any company name) which is identical to, confusingly similar to or incorporates any trade mark or trade name which the Supplier or any associated company of the Supplier owns or claims rights in anywhere in the world.

 11.4 If at any time it is alleged that the Goods infringe the rights of any third party or if, in the Supplier’s reasonable opinion, such an allegation is likely to be made, the Supplier may at its option and its own cost: